nsrr/nsrr-cloud/README.md

 nsrr -d cfs/polysomnography/annotations-events-nsrr
 ```

-To download entire dataset,
+To download entire dataset:

 ```
 nsrr -d cfs
 ```

-To list all the subjects of a specific dataset,
+To list all the subjects of a specific dataset:

 ```
 nsrr cfs --list-subjects
 ```

-To download subject specific files from a dataset,
+To download subject specific files from a dataset:

 ```
 nsrr -d cfs --subject 800002
 ```

-To provide password during command execution instead of interactive way,
+To provide password in non-interactive way:

 ```
 nsrr -d cfs --token-file token.txt